tulika1508/motion_of-_electrons_in_helium_atom/README.md

 # motion_of-_electrons_in_helium_atom
 An OpenGL project to demonstrate the motion of electrons in a helium atom.

-Created using OpenGl library in C.
+Created using OpenGl library in C and Bresenham Circle drawing algorithm.

 Pictures of the movement of electrons::